Social value of work. Human values in social psychology

 • attitudes towards ideas (ethical, aesthetic, religious, philosophical values).

-Since there can be no values outside the spheres of personal interaction, it seems legitimate to consider them from the point of view of their appeal to one or another type of human relations.
-The system of value orientations is, to one degree or another, "attached" to these three relationships.
-Values of some types may prevail in some people and be undeveloped in others.
-The value orientation of a person is a complex network of interactions of various values, where some dominate, are leading for a given person, others serve to achieve them, others may not be activated at all, but are potentially present in the axiological "I" of the individual.
+Since there cannot be values outside the spheres of personal interaction, it seems legitimate to consider them from the point of view of their appeal to one or another type of human relationship.
+The system of value orientations is, to one degree or another, “tied” to these three relationships.
+Values of certain types may be dominant in some people and undeveloped in others.
+The value orientation of an individual is a complex network of interactions of various values, where some dominate and are leading for a given person, others serve to achieve them, and others may not be activated at all, but are potentially present in the axiological “I” of the individual.

-Any harmonious society should ideally consist of self-actualizing individuals, while harmony in society can be achieved, first of all, through the inner harmony of each of its members.
-The condition for the inner harmony of the individual is the development of an appropriate system of value orientations in the process of purposeful influence and training.
+Any harmonious society should ideally consist of self-actualizing individuals, while harmony in society can be achieved, first of all, through the internal harmony of each of its members.
+The condition for internal harmony of the individual is the development of an appropriate system of value orientations in the process of targeted influence and training.

-Value orientation - this is the choice by a person of this type of behavior (act), which is based on certain, with one or another depth, conscious (or generally unconscious) values.
+Value orientation is the choice by a person of this type of behavior (action), which is based on certain, conscious (or generally unconscious) values.

-The system of value orientations, being a psychological characteristic of a mature personality, one of the central personality formations, expresses a person's meaningful attitude to social reality and, as such, determines the motivation of his behavior, has a significant impact on all aspects of his activity.
-As an element of the personality structure, value orientations characterize the internal readiness to perform certain activities to meet the needs and interests, indicate the direction of its behavior.
+The system of value orientations, being a psychological characteristic of a mature personality, one of the central personal formations, expresses a person’s meaningful attitude to social reality and, as such, determines the motivation of his behavior and has a significant impact on all aspects of his activity.
+As an element of the personality structure, value orientations characterize the internal readiness to perform certain activities to satisfy needs and interests and indicate the direction of its behavior.

-The content of education at present, in the context of a reassessment of values in a crisis society, should be devoted not so much to the assimilation of professional knowledge and skills, but to personal growth and development, the formation of value orientations of a self-actualizing personality.
-This becomes especially relevant when it comes to preparing for activities of the “man-man” type, in which ethical and de-ontological aspects should occupy a leading place, since for this type of profession the subject of labor activity is the human personality itself.
-Such types of professional activity are areas of existence and development of universal values.
+The content of education at the present time, in conditions of revaluation of values in a crisis society, should be devoted not so much to the acquisition of professional knowledge and skills, but to personal growth and development, the formation of value orientations of a self-actualizing individual.
+This becomes especially relevant when it comes to preparation for activities of the “person-to-person” type, in which ethical and de-ontological aspects should occupy a leading place, since for this type of profession the subject of work activity is the human personality itself.
+These types of professional activities are areas of existence and development of universal human values.
 It is here that the values of altruism and creativity are realized, which give meaning to this activity.

-One of the clearest examples of such activity is the activity of a practical psychologist.
+One of the striking examples of such activity is the activity of a practical psychologist.

-As the most specific characteristic of the profession of a psychologist, who must be ready to work with people who are radically different from him in terms of educational and cultural level, nationality, political and religious beliefs, etc., one can single out, in particular, the need to accept and respect a different point of view to a world different from their own, without losing their individuality.
+As the most specific characteristic of the profession of a psychologist, who must be ready to work with people who are radically different from him in educational and cultural level, nationality, political and religious beliefs, etc., one can highlight, in particular, the need to accept and respect a different point of view to a world different from your own, without losing your individuality.

-The system of value orientations of a psychologist undergoes a number of peculiar modifications.
-It is comprehended and evaluated in the process of learning, in the process of developing a personal and professional position, in the process of understanding the ethical norms of professional activity.
-The activity of a psychologist is a kind of social activity where generalized ideas about the value of a person are extremely concretized and personified in words and actions directed at another person.
-A pronounced orientation to the value of another person in the professional activity of a psychologist implies an adequate perception of his capabilities as a measure of influence on another person, based on the experience of a sense of professional duty and responsibility for their professional actions.
+The psychologist’s system of value orientations undergoes a number of unique modifications.
+It is comprehended and assessed in the learning process, in the process of developing a personal and professional position, in the process of understanding the ethical standards of professional activity.
+The activity of a psychologist is a type of social activity where generalized ideas about a person’s value are extremely concretized and personified in words and actions aimed at another person.
+A pronounced orientation towards the value of another person in the professional activity of a psychologist presupposes an adequate perception of his capabilities as a measure of influence on another person, based on the experience of a sense of professional duty and responsibility for his professional actions.

-In the event that the value orientations of the individual do not agree well with the professional value system and ethical standards of practical psychologists, there is a serious crisis associated with disappointment in professional activities.
-This necessitates a detailed and deep study of the problem of harmonizing the value orientations of the individual and the professional value system of future practical psychologists.
+In the event that a person’s value orientations do not fit well with the professional value system and ethical standards of practical psychologists, there is a serious crisis associated with disappointment in professional activity.
+This necessitates a detailed and in-depth study of the problem of coordinating the value orientations of the individual and the professional value system of future practical psychologists.

-The complication of the system of personal constructs leads, therefore, to the realization of the significance of the highest values-goals - professional and personal self-realization, creativity and freedom, as well as to the choice of more adequate means to achieve them.
+The complication of the system of personal constructs leads, therefore, to an awareness of the importance of higher values-goals - professional and personal self-realization, creativity and freedom, as well as to the choice of more adequate means of achieving them.

 The described highest values occupy a leading place in the structure of professionally significant qualities of practical psychologists.
-Organized on the basis of the implementation of the principles of development of the highest level of the value system identified during the formative experiment, the process of psychological training creates adequate conditions for the formation of a professional system of values for a practical psychologist.
+Organized on the basis of the implementation of the principles of development of the highest level of the value system, identified during the formative experiment, the process of psychological training creates adequate conditions for the formation of a professional value system of a practical psychologist.

 Lecture, abstract.
 Values and value orientations of a practical psychologist as the basis of his personal and professional self-development - concept and types.
 Classification, essence and features.